For years, propane has been heavily advertised as a clean, efficient, safe way to heat your home.

 - With normal precautions, propane is very safe to use.

-Otherwise known as LP (liquid petroleum) or LPG (liquid petroleum gas), propane is the most versatile system in your RV.
+Otherwise known as LP (liquid petroleum) or LPG (liquid petroleum gas), propane is the most versatile alternative power source for your RV.
 Without it, today’s RVs would be rather impractical.

-Its most common use onboard RVs is to provide a way to cook meals, though in most recreational vehicles it does so much more…
+The most common use of propane on an RV is to provide a way to cook meals.
+Though in most recreational vehicles, it does so much more!…

 RV Propane Uses

-Today’s fully furnished RVs, regardless of size or class, make use of propane in many ways.
+Today’s RVs, regardless of size or class, make use of propane in many ways.

-Beyond cooking, propane also provides hot water, refrigerates your food, and provides warm air heat to keep you cozy and comfortable.
+- provides warm air heat to keep you cozy and comfortable

 With an Extend-A-Flow kit coupled into your RV propane system, you can hook up to a portable gas grill and do your cooking outdoors.
 I use both a grill and a 3-burner portable propane stove when I camp, so the cooking mess is seldom taken into the RV itself.
 After all, we’re there to enjoy the outdoors, so why cook inside?

-A similar hose kit called Extend-A-Stay lets you hook up a portable tank to your house propane tank.
-This allows you to avoid moving your motorhome to continue staying set up when you need more propane.
+An Extend-A-Stay hose kit lets you hook up a portable tank to your house propane tank.
+This prevents you from having to move your motorhome to continue staying set up when you need more propane.

-Getting your portable propane tanks (or your on-board propane tank) refilled is simple.
-Even small towns will have at least 2 or 3 locations that provide this service.
-The local phone book will list home heating fuel companies that fill propane tanks.
-Or you could go to practically any RV dealership you pass on the road.
-Many gas stations sell bulk propane.
-Even your local home center will have an exchange program where you trade your empty 20-pound cylinder for a full replacement one.
-You pay a bit of a premium for this, but if it’s Sunday afternoon and everyone’s waiting for hot dogs and bratwurst, then you’ve got to do what you’ve got to do.
+Refilling your portable propane tanks (or your on-board propane tank) is simple.
+Even small towns will have at least 2 or 3 locations that refill propane tanks.
+Or you could go to any RV dealership, gas station, or RV campground that you pass on the road.
+Even your local home improvement stores will have an exchange program where you trade your empty 20-pound cylinder for a full replacement one.
+You pay a bit of a premium for this, but if it’s Sunday afternoon and everyone’s waiting for hot dogs and bratwurst, then you’ve got to do what you’ve got to do!

 Current RVs are built with protective sensors for everything.
-There’s one for smoke, one for carbon monoxide, and there’s even a sensor to detect leaking propane.
-It’s plumbed right into your propane system.
+There’s one for smoke, one for carbon monoxide, and there’s even a sensor to detect leaking propane — it’s a safety feature that’s plumbed right into your propane system.
 If it detects the presence of propane gas, it will close a valve and shut down the supply of propane to the RV.

-Many stovetops in RVs are counter-intuitive.
-If you turn the valve all the way clockwise, you’re actually putting the burner on low rather than shutting it off.
+Many stovetops in RVs have knobs that operate opposite to what we are used to.
+If you turn the valve all the way clockwise, you’re actually putting the burner on “low” rather than shutting it off.
 I made this mistake once and almost damaged the painted stovetop cover by closing it when the burner was still burning slightly.
 If you left the knob in this position without the burner lit, it would slowly pump propane into your RV until the safety valve shut down the system.

 When it comes to problems with the LP system in your RV, the most common failure will be the regulator.
-Located at the propane tank, it takes the high pressure gas coming from the tank and lowers the pressure to what is required by your appliances.
+Located at the propane tank, it takes the high pressure gas coming from the tank and lowers the pressure to what is required by your RV appliances.
 Inside the regulator is a rubber bellows that moves back and forth.
 Over time, with continual movement and exposure to the elements, regulators do wear out.
 You can expect to get about 10 years out of a regulator.
-When it does fail, it can’t be rebuilt.
-It must be replaced.
+When it does fail, it can’t be rebuilt — it must be replaced.